-Defending champion Berrettini into Queen's final
+Berrettini to face Krajinovic in Queen's final

 Van de Zandschulp started well and saved eight break points in a lengthy game at 3-2 in the first set before double faulting on the ninth.

-World number 10 Berrettini pressed home his advantage but then double faulted himself while serving for the set, handing the break back to Van de Zandschulp.

-However, some smart net play saw the Wimbledon finalist clinch the first set and garner several break opportunities to start the second.
+He broke back on a Berrettini double fault as the world number 10 served for the set, but some smart net play from the Wimbledon finalist saw him close out the opener.

-Again, Van de Zandschulp dug deep, saving four break points in two games, but the Dutchman was visibly annoyed when play was halted with him 30-40 down on serve.
+Van de Zandschulp dug deep to start the second set, saving four break points in two games, but the Dutchman was visibly annoyed when play was halted with him 30-40 down on serve.

 After a 28-minute delay, the two returned to the court and Van de Zandschulp sent a forehand long, handing Berrettini the break and setting him on the way to victory.